MrsRina/bicudo/README.md

 # bicudo

+Hello, the project is not finished yet.

+# details

-- Hello, this is a simple game base with modules system (most like scripts) with dynamic interactions, works for 2D and 3D (require a minimal change into matrix proj and OpenGL setup).
+Simple game base with modules system (most like scripts) with dynamic interactions, works for 2D and 3D (require a minimal change into matrix proj and OpenGL setup).

-- The project only works for window and uses mingw32, consider having mingw installed in default path for windows (C:MinGW/).
+The project only works for window and uses mingw32, consider having mingw installed in default path for windows (C:MinGW/).

 For compile and run in VS Code: